jatupan1989/boomjum1989/Recipes-(web-site-scoped).md

 Recipes to import in *Rule manager*.
+More will be added over time.

 The following recipe are all web site-scoped.
 For example, the permissions for the "Google Plus" recipe apply only while you are on a web page which URL starts with `https://plus.google.com`.
 On any other web page, the rules won't apply, meaning `plus.google.com` would be blocked, unless you have your own existing rules which whitelist `plus.google.com`.